 How to Make Gluten Free Cornbread

-The following step involves whisking the cornmeal with the baking powder and soda, and 1 teaspoon salt in a large bowl until combined.
-This ensures that the leaveners are distributed evenly throughout your batter, allowing it to rise evenly.
+In a large bowl whisk the cornmeal with the baking powder and soda, and salt in a large bowl until combined.

-Finally, you make a well in the center of your dry ingredients before adding the wet ingredients and whisking until the batter is smooth.
+Make a well in the center of the dry ingredients before adding the wet ingredients and whisking until the batter is smooth

 Homemade cornbread is perfect on its own with just some butter, but there are other ways to enjoy it too.
 In fact, some in the United States like to eat it smeared with molasses, while others enjoy a combination of butter and honey.
 You could even consider mixing some softened butter with some spices or finely chopped jalapenos for a savoury spread with some kick.
 Alternatively, you could whip the butter with some honey for a honey butter or honey and sriracha for another unique spread.